Ranch Happenings

 Come Farm With Us!

-Are you a regenerative farmer in search of a place to get serious about your farming business?
-Wild Type Ranch, LLC is looking to bring 1 or more farmers into our diversified regenerative operation i...
+Wild Type Ranch, LLC is looking to bring 1 or more farmers into our diversified regenerative operation in Dane County, WI.

 Sara FaivreSara Faivre